Medical nightmare: Widow says husband died after hospital mix-up

 “The oxygen people come pull my oxygen,” he said.
 “They said, ‘You have to sign this.’
 I said, ’What is it?’
 He said, ‘It’s a piece of paper showing that you’re deceased.’”

-Rebecca started an internet search.
-She found Kenneth Wade Taylor’s obituary and contacted Twanda.
+Rebecca Taylor started an internet search and found Kenneth Wade Taylor’s obituary and contacted Twanda.

 The wives began comparing information and realized there had been a major mix-up.